Quadling Cathouse

 The Temples of Kesha and the Crazy Kids, colloquially known as “Quadling Cathouses,” are a chain of brothels found throughout Oz (and in select locations across the rest of Eden).

-Founded during the First Interregnum by Quadling converts to the Church of the Animals, these establishments cater to all who believe—as the great prophet of that old religion once preached—that “your love, your love, your love is my drug.”
+Founded during The First Age by Quadling converts to the Church of the Animals, these establishments cater to all who believe—as the great prophet of that old religion once preached—that “your love, your love, your love is my drug.”

 Origins

-This led, rather quickly, to the transformation of that singer’s fanbase into the so-called Church of the Animals—the first converts of which were Quadlings, who abandoned their old gods upon realizing they hypnotic power of Earthling pop music over all who heard it.
+This led, rather quickly, to the transformation of that singer’s fanbase into the so-called Church of the Animals—the first converts of which were Quadlings, who abandoned their old gods upon realizing the hypnotic power of pop music over all who heard it.

-And thus, in rebuilding their culture in Eden during that first Interregnum, the Quadlings replaced their brothels of old with grand temples to their new deity.
+And thus, the Quadlings replaced their brothels of old with grand temples to their new deity.

 Grand temples with glitter on the floor, of course—as the goddess would have wanted it.